The Best Foods That Can Help Lower Your Risk of Heart Disease

-A fact you might not be aware of: three out of four Americans actually have a "heart age" that's older than their own, according to scientists at the Center for Disease Control (CDC).
+A fact you might not be aware of: American adults have a "heart age" that's seven years older than their actual age, according to the Center for Disease Control (CDC).
 After looking at men and women in every state, and estimating their heart age based on risk factors like high blood pressure, obesity, smoking, and diabetes, they determined that the U.S. is a nation of barely-ticking time bombs.

 But there are easy ways to separate yourself from the pack and turn back the clock on your heart.
 And that's by adding foods that can lower your risk of heart disease to your diet.
 According to an Emory University study, more than 50% of all heart attack deaths can be prevented with a handful of dietary changes.
 So that means it's time to take your heart health into your own hands!

 Don't just eat these at the sushi joint!
 The soybean pods are a great anytime snack because they're an excellent source of magnesium, folate, and potassium.
 These nutrients can help lower blood pressure and support heart health, reducing your risk for heart disease.
 Fiber protects the heart by boosting the body's ability to produce low-density lipoprotein (LDL) receptors, which act like bouncers, pulling "bad" cholesterol out of the blood.
 And beans are an excellent source.
 Researchers at the University of Leeds analyzed a number of studies and found that risk of cardiovascular disease was significantly lower for every 7 grams of fiber consumed.
 Go for some dry roasted edamame or heat up frozen pods for a satisfying snack.